 Half Sound Bayside Beach – Words cannot describe the beauty of this location.
 If you walk towards the Ocean cut you will find a Tiki hut that someone set up.
 I doubt if this place gets more than a few visits a year.
 Not an easy drive.
 But worth it.

 Jacks Bay – A very secluded beach.
 On the Atlantic side but very well protected even in high winds.
 Lots of sea grass.
 A good chance to see sea turtles when the tide is high.
 The north side is a great place to snorkel if you go out far enough.
 Best coral structures, and fish we have personally seen.
 Not sure how long this place will be accessible.
-Cotton Bay estates is building a Short Tiger Woods golf course next to this bay.
+Cotton Bay estates is building a Tiger Woods Par 3 golf course next to this bay.

 Whiteland Beach II – Absolutely Incredible.
 Not as hard to get to as Lighthouse Beach, but not easy either.
 The car will be scratched up due to the narrow road.
 Got a flat here.